yumoqing/viboraserver/README.md

 * processor for registed file type
 * pre-defined variables and function can be called by processors
 * DBPools and SQL wrap
-* config file stored at ./conf/config.json
+* config file stored at ./conf/confi* json
 * i18n support
 * processors include:
 	+ 'dspy' file subffix by '.dspy', is process as a python script